-(Proponent) is proposing to construct (waterpower project description - installed capacity, annual average energy generation).
+Waterpower Project Date: (Proponent) is proposing to construct (waterpower project description - installed capacity, annual average energy generation).
 The project is proposed to be located (location description, waterway) (See map opposite).
-The project is subject to the Class Environmental Assessment for Waterpower Projects and is categorized a project on an unmanaged waterway pursuant to the Class EA.
+The project is subject to the Class Environmental Assessment for Waterpower Projects and categorized a project on an unmanaged waterway pursuant to the Class EA.
 An Environmental Report ("ER") has been prepared as required under the Class EA.
 The proposed project has been reviewed in a process consistent with the Class EA for Waterpower Projects, the results of which are described in the (project name) ER.
 The results of the ER indicate that (general summary of results and measures proposed).
-In compliance with the Class EA, the ER is being made available for a (as determined by the proponent) day review period.
-Thus, this draft ER is being made available for review and comment from through to .

-Hard copies of the ER may be found during this review period at the following public location:

-The ER may also be viewed electronically at: (Proponent) must receive all comments in writing regarding the ER no later than.
-All comments and correspondence should be sent to:
+In compliance with the Class EA, the ER is being made available for a(as determined by the proponent) day review period.
+Thus, this draft ER is being made available for review and comment fromthrough to Hard copies of the ER may be found during this review period at the following public location: The EP may also be viewed electronically at: (Proponent) must receive all comments in writing regard na tha The ER may also be viewed electronically at: (Proponent) must receive all comments in writing regarding ER no later than All comments and correspondence should be sent to: ng me